delucca/dotfiles/README.md

   <br>
 </p>
 <p align="center">
-All my relevant configuration files in a single place.
+All my relevant configuration files in a single place
 </p>

 ## 📖 About this Project